cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/cyr_expire.rst

     archive partition, allowing mailbox messages to be split between fast storage and slow large storage.
 Only does anything if ``archivepartition-*`` has been set in your config.
+    This value is only used for entries which do not have a corresponding ``/vendonr/cmu/cyrus-imapd/archive`` mailbox annotation.

     |v3-new-feature|